-Palak Paneer is one if the most popular dish from North India.
+Palak Paneer is one of the most popular dish from North India.
 It is made with Spinach and Cottage Cheese, cooked with ginger, garlic, onions and aromatic spices.
 This is a simplified one-pot version of the authentic palak paneer, made in Instant Pot, which takes just 20 minutes to prepare.
 This is a nutritious Vegetarian, Gluten-free and Low Carb dish.

-Palak Paneer is made with Spinach and Cottage Cheese.
+Instant Pot Palak Paneer is made with Spinach and Indian Cottage Cheese.
 There is another popular North Indian dish, Mustard Greens Saag, which is very similar, however it is made with both Mustard Greens and Spinach.
 If you want to make this dish Vegan, check out the Palak Tofu recipe.
 And if you like to include Chicken in place of Paneer, check out my popular Chicken Saag.

 How to make Palak Paneer in Pressure Cooker?